Alyssa has a passion for fitness and sharing her favorite tips and tricks with the world. Alyssa is a wife, mom, and coffee enthusiast.

 Ditch the dangerous supplements and cleanses, stop trying to survive on 500 calories or less a day, and step away from the treadmill.
 Give these simple tips a try to get ready to attend any event looking amazing and feeling confident.

 1. Adjust Your Diet

-It took me a long time to reconcile the fact that nutrition is just as important, if not more so, than physical exercise.
-I miss the days when I could eat whatever I want and not have to worry about unwanted weight gain.
+It took me a long time to reconcile the fact that nutrition is just as important, if not more so, as physical exercise.
+I miss the days when I could eat whatever I wanted without having to worry about unwanted weight gain.